 change wallet spending password.

-There are two ways of importing/exporting wallet:
+There are two ways of backing up a wallet:

 New transaction handling